Allison Transmission Logo

 In 1915.
 Allison set a new bar in auto racing by founding the Allison Engineering Company and introducing its first product, a transmission for race cars.
 This new product quickly gained popularity among racing teams due to its superior quality and ingenious design.
 As the news spread, the company’s reputation grew.

-In 1934, in a strategic maneuver, General Motors acquired Allison Engineering Company, renaming it the Allison Transmission Division.
+In 1934, in a strategic maneuver, General Motors acquired Allison Engineering Company and renamed it the Allison Transmission Division.
 This acquisition proved beneficial as the new division played a critical role in providing transmissions for General Motors vehicles, thereby improving their reliability.

-Recognizing the market opportunity after World War II, Allison Transmission expanded its product offerings by developing transmissions for heavy-duty vehicles such as buses and trucks.
+Recognizing the market opportunity after World War II, Allison Transmission expanded its product offerings by developing transmissions for heavy-duty vehicles, including buses and trucks.
 These new developments quickly gained acceptance in the commercial vehicle market and allowed Allison to become a leading supplier of transmissions, a position it maintains today.

 In the 1960s, Allison Transmission made another significant contribution to the transportation industry by creating innovative transmissions for military vehicles.
 These advanced transmissions increased the mobility and protection of military personnel in vehicles ranging from tanks to helicopters.

-In the years following the establishment of Allison Transmission, there was significant growth and diversification.
-The company entered new markets, including mining and construction, and quickly became a leader in the field by expanding its range of transmissions.
+In the years following the establishment of Allison Transmission, the company experienced significant growth and diversification.
+The company entered new markets, including mining and construction, and quickly became a leader in the field by expanding its transmission offerings.

 Allison Transmission is recognized as a world leader in commercial and military transmissions.
-With operations in 15 countries and more than 10,000 employees, Allison Transmission transmissions are used in vehicles ranging from city buses to military tanks.
-This progressive company is constantly innovating and providing efficient and reliable solutions to its customers around the world.
+With operations in 15 countries and over 10,000 employees, Allison Transmission transmissions are used in vehicles ranging from city buses to military tanks.
+This progressive company constantly innovates and provides efficient and reliable solutions to its customers worldwide.

 In 1915.
 James A. Allison founded the Allison Engineering Company, a decision that later transformed the engineering industry.

-In 1934, General Motors expanded its business portfolio by acquiring Allison Engineering Company, which was a profitable move.
+In 1934, General Motors expanded its business portfolio by acquiring Allison Engineering Company, a profitable move.

 In 1947, Allison Transmission introduced the first automatic transmission for city buses, changing the perception of public transportation.

-In 1956, Allison Transmission introduced the world’s first fully automatic transmission for trucks.
+In 1956, Allison Transmission introduced the world’s first fully automatic truck transmission.

 In the 1960s, Allison Transmission greatly improved military technology by creating advanced transmissions.